mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### REST API Configuration

-The MaxScale REST API is an HTTP interface that provides JSON format data intended to be consumed by monitoring appllications and visualization tools.
+The MaxScale REST API is an HTTP interface that provides JSON format data intended to be consumed by monitoring applications and visualization tools.

 The following options must be defined under the `[maxscale]` section in the configuration file.